JUNG-JAE/Mathematical_Foundations_of_Machine_Learning/README.md

 \end{align}
 $$

-+ 3 $\rightarrow$ 4: expanding the inner product and changing multiplication order
++ line 3 $\rightarrow$ 4: expanding the inner product and changing multiplication order
-+ 4 $\rightarrow$ 5: since the result is a scalar, the order can be rearranged.
++ line 4 $\rightarrow$ 5: since the result is a scalar, the order can be rearranged.

 Differentiating the objective function: